-If the clinical picture & course doesn’t ‘fit the script’, reconsider the diagnosis.
+- If the clinical picture and course doesn’t ‘fit the script’, reconsider the diagnosis.

 What is it?

-Bronchiloitis is, as the name suggests, inflammation of the small bronchi & bronchioles.
-The clinical entity we know as bronchiolitis is the most common admission diagnosis in patients under 2, accounting for a high morbidity in this population.
+Bronchiolitis is, as the name suggests, inflammation of the small bronchi and bronchioles.
+The clinical entity we know as bronchiolitis is the most common admission diagnosis in patients under 2, accounting for high morbidity in this population.
 More succinctly;

 “A seasonal viral illness characterized by fever, nasal discharge, and dry, wheezy cough.
-On examination there are fine inspiratory crackles and/or high-pitched expiratory wheeze.” – University of Nottingham, in their 2009 Acute Breathing Difficulty Guideline.
+On examination, there are fine inspiratory crackles and/or high-pitched expiratory wheeze.” – The University of Nottingham, in their 2009 Acute Breathing Difficulty Guideline.

-It is most often caused by respiratory syncitial virus (50-80%), as well as parainfluenza (especially PIV3), human metapneumovirus, influenza, rhinoviruses and adenovirus.
+It is most often caused by respiratory syncytial virus (50-80%), as well as parainfluenza (especially PIV3), human metapneumovirus, influenza, rhinoviruses, and adenovirus.
 In the words of my first general paediatric consultant:

-“Bronchiolitis is a typically winter illness, which almost every child gets in their first two years of life.
-What matters is firstly, how old you are when you get it, and secondly, what kind of condition you’re in.”
+“Bronchiolitis is a typical winter illness, which almost every child gets in their first two years of life.
+What matters is first, how old you are when you get it, and secondly, what kind of condition you’re in.”

 What are the clinical features?

 Auscultation of the lungs may reveal a wheeze and transmitted upper airway sounds.
-A focal zone with decreased air entry or coarse crackles are more consistent with pneumonia.
+A focal zone with decreased air entry or coarse crackles is more consistent with pneumonia.

 It is well described that a typical course of bronchiolitis lasts 7-10 days, with night 2-3 being the most severe.
 In this respect, it is important to reconsider the diagnosis in any patient not ‘sticking to the script’, or deteriorating after initial improvement.
 A cough may last for up to four weeks.

-Diagnosis is primarily clinical.
-Clinical features of an area of lung with decreased air entry or consistent focal crackles warrants a chest radiograph to exclude pneumonia; a chest radiograph infrequently adds to the clinical picture, and is not routine.
+The diagnosis is primarily clinical.
+Clinical features of an area of the lung with decreased air entry or consistent focal crackles warrant a chest radiograph to exclude pneumonia.
+A chest radiograph infrequently adds to the clinical picture and is not routine.

 Some clinicians will obtain a nasopharyngeal aspirate or flocculated swab for respiratory virus PCR.
 There is also a rapid antigen test, which is good for ruling in, rather than ruling out, a particular virus.

-Although typing of the respiratory virus causing bronchiolitis may be helpful for bed management & nursing, it is unlikely to alter management.
+Although typing of the respiratory virus causing bronchiolitis may be helpful for bed management and nursing, it is unlikely to alter management.